EkkoN7/Portfolio/README.md

 My projects are all released under the MIT License unless a different license is specified in the project's README.md file.

-While my primary focus is cybersecurity and automation, I also enjoy exploring broader areas of software development, including AI and game design, to continually expand my programming and problem-solving skills.
+While my primary focus is cybersecurity and automation, I also enjoy exploring broader areas of software development, including AI and game design.
+The game projects below represent my creative output, allowing me to continually expand my programming and problem-solving skills.
 # Table of Contents:

 ## Security Tools